getpopper/popper-examples/pipelines/chameleon-benchmarking/README.md

 1. Make sure docker is installed and running.
 You can find instructions on installing docker [here](https://docs.docker.com/v17.12/install/).
+2. Save the ssh key you are using inside the credentials directory under the name popper-key.pem.
-2. Source your Chameleon Openstack config.
+3. Source your Chameleon Openstack config.
 The [Chameleon docs](https://chameleoncloud.readthedocs.io/en/latest/technical/cli.html#the-openstack-rc-script) has a section on this.
-3. Run the pipeline with `popper run`.
+4. Run the pipeline with `popper run`.

 # Automated execution